Your info is secure and never shared with 3rd parties.

 Wish to discover Myanmar before the rest of the world plans to visit?
 Contact us for an obligation-free and complimentary quote.

-Top 10 Attractions, Activities & Highlights in Myanmar
+Top 10 Attractions, Activities and Highlights in Myanmar

 Do not want to discover Myanmar’s attractions for yourself?
 Our Asia Travel Specialists will find the perfect travel route for your Myanmar tour!

 A former British colonial stronghold in southeast Asia, Myanmar (previously known as Burma), has experienced several upheavals over the centuries.
 Only once did Myanmar truly prosper in its history.
 This golden age was during the 11th century when the Pagan Empire was in power.
 Sadly, two centuries later Kublai Khan’s army swept through the country and plunged Myanmar into darkness.